Otter Tail County, Minnesota: Politics

-Otter Tail is a Republican stronghold in U.S. presidential elections, having voted for the party's candidates in every election since 1936.
-The only Democrats to win the county since Minnesota became a state in 1858 have been Franklin D. Roosevelt in his first election victory, and unsuccessful candidate William Jennings Bryan in 1896.
+Otter Tail is a Republican stronghold in U.S. presidential elections, having voted for the party's nominees in every election since 1936.
+The only Democrats to win the county since Minnesota became a state in 1858 were Franklin D. Roosevelt in his first election victory and William Jennings Bryan in 1896.

 During the Great Depression, there was a communist faction within the county.
 The areas where the movement was centered are quite desolate today, but in mid-1932 over 900 people were involved in one of the state's communist organizations at what was a historic low point for farmers.
-The members of the communist party were very active in the New York Mills area of Newton, Leaf Lake, Blowers, Deer Creek and Paddock Townships.
+Party members were very active in the New York Mills area of Newton, Leaf Lake, Blowers, Deer Creek and Paddock Townships.
 They held meetings, recruited members, placed candidates on local and state tickets, and distributed propaganda.
-They held dances in Heinola, Menahga, and Sebeka where the Soviet hammer and sickle was proudly displayed and ran a summer camp on East Leaf Lake.
+They held dances in Heinola, Menahga, and Sebeka where the Soviet hammer and sickle were proudly displayed and ran a summer camp on East Leaf Lake.

-By the time Franklin Roosevelt implemented his New Deal programs in the county, the communist movement began to lose steam.
-In addition, the Winter War in Europe between Finland and the U.S.S.R. soured many Finnish immigrants on communism (Finns had been a large proportion of the local communists).
+By the time Roosevelt implemented his New Deal programs in the county, the communist movement began to lose steam.
+Moreover, the Winter War between Finland and the U.S.S.R. soured many Finnish immigrants on communism (Finns had been a large proportion of the local communists).
 Carl Peltoniemi, a former local communist, said, "The communist movement within the Finnish community basically ended at the start of the Winter War in 1939–1940."

-In the Minnesota House of Representatives, Otter Tail County is divided into two districts, 8A and 8B.
-They are represented by Republicans Bud Nornes (8A) and Mary Franson (8B).
-Districts 8A and 8B make up Minnesota State Senate district 8, which is represented by Republican State Senator Bill Ingebrigtsen.